Eligibility for a Scholarship Grant: Independence and Dependence

 In this era of scarce resources, our guiding policy is to assist students from the neediest families.
 Our institutional funds are distributed primarily to students with limited personal and family resources.
 Regardless of your age, marital status, or dependency status for tax purposes, our grant decision will be based on an analysis of your family’s financial strength.

 If parents refuse to give information, our policy is that no grant may be awarded, out of fairness to families that cooperate with our requirements.
 A student in such circumstances may apply for loans (Federal Direct Stafford, Federal Direct Graduate PLUS, private) to cover educational expenses within the limits of the standard student budget.
 Eligibility for these loans is based upon the terms of the programs and upon the credit-based educational loan program’s evaluation of the borrower’s credit history.

 Decisions to exempt individual students from the requirement to provide information from both parents are made on an individual basis, and only in rare and extreme cases.
-If you wish to be considered for this exemption, please submit a written appeal to the Assistant Director of Financial Aid as early as possible, explaining the circumstances and requesting a waiver of the requirement.
-To strengthen your appeal, supporting documentation (i.e., court documents, letter from an attorney, social worker, member of clergy, etc.) should be included.
+If you wish to be considered for this exemption, please submit a written appeal to Ms. Yaa Dwamena, Assistant Director of Financial Aid, as early as possible, explaining the circumstances and requesting a waiver of the requirement.
+For cases in which the student has a second parent who is living, the request for a waiver should include supporting documentation (e.g., court documents, letter from an attorney, social worker, member of clergy, etc.) to strengthen your appeal.

-For admitted students, we review the financial aid application once we have received the complete Need Access application and all required forms.
+For admitted students, we review the financial aid application once we have received the complete CSS Profile application and all required forms.
 Award letters are sent beginning in late March or early April.

 For continuing students, renewal award letters are sent beginning in July, once the Financial Aid Office has processed a student’s loans.